nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 ### Phase 5: Full-stack applications
 A demonstration to what Hyper and Nue are capable of:

+* Intuitive routing and navigation system
 * Simple cross-component communication
-* Intuitive routing and navigation system
 * Backend server & database integrations
-* Local development & production edge
 * Three swappable design systems
+* Deployement to the cloud (runtime agnostic)

 Estimate: 3 months.